 Lessons, Hymns, Anthems and Other Music

 The service itself shall consist of a number of readings from scripture including several Old Testament, Epistle and Gospel readings, the singing of hymns, and may also include anthems, or other vocal or instrumental music.
 The service is designed to give expression to God’s sovereignty over death, confessing God’s power to raise us to new life and God’s desire to bring us comfort in our time of loss.
 The pastor will want to consult with the family in the choosing of these lessons, hymns and other musical offerings.
-A list of some appropriate scripture lessons and hymns is available at the end of this brochure and is intended to be helpful but not exhaustive.
+A list of some appropriate scripture lessons and hymns is available at the bottom of this page and is intended to be helpful but not exhaustive.
 Other readings or music (poetry, inspirational writings or songs) should be presented as a part of the tributes, but must have the prior approval of the pastor to insure that their messages are consistent with the Christian gospel.

 Prayers of Thanksgiving and Intercession